-Butternut squash is a fall season classic.
+Butternut squash is a fall classic.
 Stick it in the oven, drizzle it with butter or coconut oil, cook until lightly brown, and you’ve got yourself a delicious meal or side dish.
 But are the carbs in butternut squash too much for keto?

 When it comes to the ketogenic diet, higher-carb veggies could derail your keto macros and kick you out of ketosis.

-Due to the net carb count, you may assume that you have to avoid butternut squash dishes — but don’t delete all those squash recipes from your keto meal plan just yet.
+Because of its net carb count, you may assume that you have to avoid butternut squash dishes.
+But don’t delete all those squash recipes from your keto meal plan just yet.
 You might be able to use this nutritious winter squash in your favorite keto recipes after all.

 A quick look at the nutrition information and you’ll find that butternut squash provides a rich array of nutrients like vitamin A, vitamin C, beta-carotene, and dietary fiber.

-While summer squash tend to have thinner, edible skin, winter squash like butternut squash have a thicker, inedible skin.
+While summer squash tends to have thinner, edible skin, winter gourds like butternut squash has a thicker, inedible skin.
 Other types of winter squash include pumpkin, acorn, and spaghetti squash.

-And despite its name, you can usually find butternut squash all year long.
+And despite it being a winter squash, you can usually find it all year long.

 Craving butternut squash soup in the spring?
 No problem.
-This is because, although harvested in the late summer and fall, you can store this hearty vegetable for months at a time.
+Although harvested in the late summer and fall, you can store this hearty vegetable for months at a time.

 Now for the bad news.

-Because of this, you want to be careful when adding it to your ketogenic diet.
-However, before you write it off completely — let’s take a look at some of the benefits of this winter squash.
+With this in mind, you want to be careful when adding it to your ketogenic diet.
+However, before you write it off completely, let’s take a look at some of the benefits of this winter squash.

 That’s what antioxidants are for.

-Antioxidants from food come in to combat this stress and bring balance to your system.
-The key is to consume enough antioxidants to maintain this balance so that oxidation doesn’t overextend its reach and create damage like inflammation and tissue destruction.
+Antioxidants from food combat this stress and bring balance to your system.
+The key is to consume enough antioxidants to maintain this balance so that oxidation doesn’t trigger symptoms such as inflammation and tissue destruction.

-An antioxidant is any compound that helps to calm down the oxidation that’s happening in your body.
+An antioxidant is any compound that helps to reduce oxidation in your body.
 They come in many shapes and sizes, from vitamins and minerals to macronutrients like polysaccharides.

 Butternut squash has also been studied for the antioxidant value of its polysaccharides.
 An in vitro study showed that antioxidants from butternut squash had significant free radical quenching activity[*].